TsarFox/hypodermic/README.md

 This is oftentimes unsuccessful, being very dependent upon how glibc was compiled.

-The point of Hypodermic is to find a means of injecting a dynamic library into any Linux executable, even ones that are statically-linked, and transferring this method over to [PINCE][2] when it is stable enough.
+The purpose of Hypodermic is to find a means of injecting a dynamic library into any Linux executable, even ones that are statically-linked, and transferring this code into [PINCE][2] when it becomes stable enough.
 The current goal is the ability to inject an internal cheat into Counter-Strike: Global Offensive, such as [AimTux][3].
 This will signal that the method has reached a point of viability.